'We're going to Palma'...

 Down by the water and just west of Av. de l'Argentina, there's a pleasant, raised area that's home to a number of windmills.

-There are over two and a half thousand on Majorca although some are more modern and metallic than others.
+There are over 2,500 on Majorca although some are more modern and metallic than others.
 They're not really windmills neither, they were mainly used to pump water up from under the ground.

 The ones here in the city are still pumping... the music out!
 One's a small, live venue for gigs and another, a rather dodgy looking nightclub where there's still some grinding going on, probably.